-(Murfreesboro, TN)- Murfreesboro City Schools (MCS) STEM program received a generous donation from The Business Education Partnership (BEP) Foundation in conjunction with the Nissan Neighbors Program.
+MURFREESBORO, Tenn. – Murfreesboro City Schools (MCS) received a $25,000 donation from The Business Education Partnership (BEP) Foundation in conjunction with the Nissan Neighbors Program.

 The $25,000 grant will be used for current STEM schools and schools seeking STEM designation.
-MCS boasts five schools with the designation of Tennessee STEM School by the TSIN organization.
+MCS has eight schools with the designation of Tennessee STEM/STEAM School by the TSIN organization.
 This competitive and in-depth process identifies schools for their use of STEM teaching and learning strategies and holds them up as a model from which other schools may visit and learn.
-Three additional MCS schools are seeking STEM designation in 2021-22.

 STEM education is a transformative approach to traditional teaching and learning that fosters creativity and innovative thinking in all students.
 An integrated STEM approach teaches students not to think in a silo, but shows them that problem-solving skills and critical thinking are necessary across all disciplines.
 Through STEM integration we are developing a workforce able to compete and succeed in the current and emerging global economy. – Tennessee STEM Innovation Network